equirs/fashionscape-plugin/README.md

 If you notice some items don't render your head or arms correctly, or don't have the correct idle animation, please let me know by saving the outfit and uploading / pasting the text so I can mark that item ID appropriately.

+Feature suggestions, bug reports, and pull requests are all welcome.
+Please keep in mind that this plugin is intended to be a tool for discovery and planning, and features that extend beyond that will probably not be implemented.